Rescinding Contracts Based on False Down Payment Disclosures

 Failing to Include the Deferred Down Payments in the Vehicle Purchase or Lease Contract Violates California Law

-Although failing to list deferred down payments in vehicle sales and lease contracts is not specifically prohibited by the California lemon law, it is a form of predatory lending that tricks banks and other lenders into financing transactions that they otherwise would not.
+Failing to list deferred down payments in vehicle sales and lease contracts is a form of predatory lending that tricks banks and other lenders into financing transactions that they otherwise would not.
 Consumers are ensnared in loans and leases that they would not have qualified for, but for the Dealership’s falsification of the vehicle purchase or lease contract amounts.

 As explained in greater detail below, failing to list the deferred down payments violates the two California statutes that govern vehicle sales and vehicle leases.

 Vehicle Leases – Failing to Disclose Deferred Down Payments in Vehicle Lease Contracts is Prohibited by California’s VLA